darkobits/nr/README.md

 * A reference to a command by name using a `string` in the format `cmd:name` or by value using the value returned by `command`.
-* A reference to a task by name using a `string` in the format `task:name` or by value using the value returned by `task`.
+* A reference to a function by name using a `string` in the format `fn:name` or by value using the value returned by `fn`.
 * A reference to another script by name using a `string` in the format `script:name` or by value using the value returned by `script`.